-Every grill has different temperature zones these vary with heat settings, venting, burner types and the basic shell of the grill has an influence as well.
+Every grill has different temperature zones.
+These vary with heat settings, venting, burner types and the basic shell of the grill has an influence as well.
 Below you will find an example of the temperature zones on my gas grill.
 It has three burners that run vertically with heat diffusers on top of them.
 With all burners on high the temperatures range from 300 to 550 degrees.
-That’s a big variation, especially when you consider the spots are only a inches away from each other.
-This is why nobody can give you exact cooking times on any foods a grill is not like an oven that maintains a constant and even temperatures throughout.
-The upper rack temperatures range from 355 to 370 degrees again quite a variation when you consider it’s only about 8 inches off the lower rack.
+That’s a big variation.
+Especially when you consider the spots are only a inches away from each other.
+This is why nobody can give you exact cooking times on any foods.
+A grill is not like an oven that maintains a constant and even temperatures throughout.
+Upper rack temperatures range from 355 to 370 degrees again, quite a variation.
+Especially when you consider it’s only about 8 inches off the lower rack.

 With most of the things we cook on the grill temperature control is key.
-As long as your gas grill has at least two gas control knobs you can control the temperature, while it may not be as exact as an oven you can get pretty close.
+As long as your gas grill has at least two gas control knobs you can control the temperature easily.
+It may not be as exact as an oven you can get pretty close.

-Example: If I want to cook something at 200°, I simply place the food to the far left and have only the right side burner on low.
+Example: If I want to cook something at 200°.
+I simply place the food to the far left and have only the right side burner on low.
 If I want to cook something at around 400° I have the center burner on about three quarters of the way and the other two burners off.
-There is a learning curve to this; however, you can use some of the wide variety of thermometers available to get your cooking more accurate quickly.
-You can use something as basic as a surface thermometer with a dial or as high tech as an Digital Laser Infrared Thermometer, whichever method you choose will pay off for you in the long run.
+There is a learning curve to this; You can use some of the wide variety of thermometers available to get your cooking more accurate quickly.
+You can use something as basic as a surface thermometer with a dial or as high tech as an Digital Laser Infrared Thermometer.
+Whichever method you choose will pay off for you in the long run.

-Always keep that in mind when trying to keep a constant temperature With the lid closed, internal temperature 530° Lid open 30 seconds 450° Lid open 1 minute, 340°.
-Lid open 2 minutes, 300° Lid open 5 minutes 250° Now you can see how much heat you lose.
-Every time you open the hood to check on your food it’s very hard to get consistent cooking.
-With the temperature is going up and down all the time.
+Always keep that in mind when trying to keep a constant temperature keep the lid closed.
+A grill with an internal temperature of 530° with the hood open 30 seconds is 450°.
+After a 1 minute, 340°.
+Lid open 2 minutes, 300° Lid open 5 minutes 250°.
+Now you can see how much heat you lose.
+It’s very hard to get consistent cooking with the temperature is going up and down all the time.